 Department Name: 7K700:PHARMACY PRACTICE & SCIENCE

-Application materials including a current curriculum vitae, a summary of research goals (upload under Specific Request 1), a teaching/mentoring philosophy statement (upload under Specific Request 2).
-When prompted in the application, please include a statement detailing the importance of diversity and inclusion in your academic responsibilities, as well as the names of three persons who may be contacted for reference letters.
+Application materials including a current curriculum vitae, a summary of research goals (upload under Specific Request 1), a teaching/mentoring philosophy statement (upload under Specific Request 2), and a statement detailing the importance of diversity and inclusion in your academic responsibilities when prompted in the application.
+Please also include the names of three persons who may be contacted for reference letters when prompted in the application.

 Position Time Status: Full-Time

 Applicants should have completed a PharmD and licensed to practice pharmacy in the state of Kentucky (or ability to obtain a license).